syncfusion-content/xamarin-docs/Xamarin/SfTabView/CenterButtonSettings.md

 {% endtabs %}

-## CenterButtonTapped Event
+## CenterButtonTapped event

-When we tap the `CenterButton` an event `CenterButtonTapped` will be raised.
-Using this event we can able to set alert message.
+When `CenterButton` is tapped, the `CenterButtonTapped` event occurs.
+Using this event we can set alert message.

 {% tabs %}